isyyyy/NT2211.CH180/README.md

 ```

-## Predict with test data
+# Predict with test data
-Run predict.py to load the saved models from the models/ directory, predict the target variable for the provided test dataset (X_test.csv), and save the predictions to the predictions/ directory.
+Run predict.py to load the saved models from the models/ directory, predict the target variable for the provided test dataset (test.csv), and save the predictions to the predictions/ directory.
 ```bash
 python predict.py
 ```

-## Results
-The best model is XGBoost with an accuracy of 0.9 against the test dataset.